samschloegel/qlab-scripts/README.md

 ### Move to cut list

-- Enter the name of your cut cues cue list in the variable at the beginning.
-Then, instead of deleting cues in your main list, select them and run this script instead.
+- Set the `cutListName` variable to the name of your "cut cues" cue list.
+Then, instead of _deleting_ cues in your main list, select them and run this script instead.
-- The cut cues are moved the list you've chosen, they are disabled, and their hotkey, MIDI, timecode, and wall clock triggers are turned off.
+- The cues are moved the list you've chosen, disabled, and their hotkey, MIDI, timecode, and wall clock triggers are turned off.

 ### Put selected into individual groups